-Business Challenges - Transfer more than 1.3 million business records to an electronic archive - Ensure file confidentiality, integrity and availability - Integrate digital mass signatures Business Solution OpenText Production Document Management OpenText Archive Server Business Benefits - Web-based, instant access to digital files via a user-friendly interface - Digital signature check at the click of a mouse - Dynamic tree structures provide convenient views of subject areas and documents - Time required to retrieve business records reduced from 5-7 days to a maximum of 2 seconds For the Landesversicherungsanstalt (LVA) Rheinprovinz, archiving files in paper form is finally a concept of the past.
-The LVA now relies on OpenText Archive Server to store essential documents, and has transferred its former paper archive into an electronic archiving structure with BSI-certified digitalization.
-Using another OpenText application, OpenText Production Document Management, employees can access files in a matter of seconds and process their transactions electronically.
-Company The Landesversicherungsanstalt Rheinprovinz has more than 4,000 employees and handles nearly seven million insurance policies, making it one of Germany's largest regional insurance providers.
+Web-based, instant access to digital files via a user-friendly interface

+Digital signature check at the click of a mouse

+Dynamic tree structures provide convenient views of subject areas and documents opentext[TM] The Landesversicherungsanstalt Rheinprovinz has more than 4,000 employees and handles nearly seven million insurance policies, making it one of Germany's largest regional insurance providers.
 LVA offers its clients a complete service-from advice during the application process to administration-in the administrative districts of Düsseldorf and Cologne.
-Initial Situation Until recently, LVA stored its approximately 1.3 million business records in paper form in a central archive building.
-"When an administrator put in a request for a file, it took an average of five to seven days before they received it," reports Achim Pilatus, Project Manager in the Insurance, Pensions, and Rehabilitation department at LVA.
+For the Landesversicherungsanstalt (LVA) Rheinprovinz, archiving files in paper form is finally a concept of the past.
+The LVA now relies on OpenTextTM Archive Server to store essential documents and has transferred its former paper archive into an electronic archiving structure with BSI-certified digitalization.
+Using another OpenText application, OpenTextTM Production Document Management, employees can access files in a matter of seconds and process their transactions electronically.
+Initial situation Until recently, LVA stored its approximately 1.3 million business records in paper form in a central archive building.
+"When an administrator put in a request for a file, it took an average of five to seven days before they received it," said Achim Pilatus, project manager in the Insurance, Pensions and Rehabilitation department at LVA.
 When the lease ran out for the archive building, LVA's management decided it was time for drastic action.
 A strategic decision was made to transfer the paper-based pension files to an electronic archive within the year.
 The project would also enable LVA to meet the statutory regulations for revision-proof archiving through the use of a qualified electronic signature.
-Solution Within one year, approximately 125 million documents (representing some 1.7 million client files) had been transferred to an electronic archive provided by OpenText with full consideration for file confidentiality, integrity, and availability.
+Solution Within one year, approximately 125 million documents (representing some 1.7 million client files) had been transferred to an electronic archive provided by OpenText with full consideration for file confidentiality, integrity and availability.
 The stack of processed files measured over 15 miles long.
-The core element of the solution is OpenText Archive Server, whose high scalability and performance as well as its ability to integrate state-of-the-art storage systems like Hierarchical Storage Management (HSM) contributed significantly to the project's success.
+The core element of the solution is Archive Server, whose high scalability and performance as well as its ability to integrate state-of-the-art storage systems like Hierarchical Storage Management (HSM) contributed significantly to the project's success.
 The in-depth integration of fully qualified signatures plays another important role in the scanning and validity-checking stages.
 One of the solution's unique features is the ability to renew signatures in long-term archiving.
-"This ambitious project would not have been possible without the superior solution expertise and excellent skills of our chosen partners T-Systems, OpenText, Deutsche Post Direct, Sun
+"This ambitious project would not have been possible without the superior solution expertise and excellent skills of our chosen partners T-Systems, OpenText, Deutsche Post Direct, Sun and SecCommerce," said Stefan Lutter, process manager at LVA, acknowledging the timely and successful completion of the job.
+Preparation for this new electronic archive involved scanning 600,000 paper documents every day and adding a qualified electronic mass signature before burning them on to DVD.
+Once the SecCommerce signature server checked the electronic signatures against a black list of the participating trust centers, the documents were transferred via an import pipeline and stored in the Archive Server in tamper-proof condition.
+The entire import process was recorded in logs according to the ID of each DVD, the number of images, delivery date and the documents to be archived.
+This recording technique enabled the departmental administrators to ensure accuracy and completeness of the file import.